lyltc1/HiPose/docker/README.md

 # Run Code in Docker

-## Download
+## Download Opencv
+The normalSpeed function requires opencv3 as a necessary component.
 1. Download opencv = 3.4.12 from [this link](https://github.com/opencv/opencv/archive/refs/tags/3.4.12.zip).
 2. Download opencv_contrib = 3.4.12 from [this link](https://github.com/opencv/opencv_contrib/archive/refs/tags/3.4.12.zip).

 ## Download the image
-We provide an image which can be downloaded.
+We provide an image that can be downloaded using the command below.
 ```
 docker pull lyltc1/hipose:latest
 ```